saadl27/PuckoPolis/README.md

 - Now in the file explorer window, a **libtp2.a** file should have appeared
 - Move out of the project's folder **motor.o**, **motor.c**, **gpio.o**, **gpio.c**, **timer.o**, **timer.c**, **selector.o** and **selector.h**
 - Edit the **Makefile** and delete all the mention to these files (.c and .o) and add **libtp2.a** to the variable **LIBS**
-- You should now be able to compile the project.
+- You should now be able to compile the project with a library rather than source code.

 > `Task 13`
 >- Do you see a difference?